RULES & REGULATIONS

 7) Each team receives 2 one-minute time outs per game that can only be called by the Captain.

-8) If the ball is kicked out of the playing area from the batter’s box, it is considered a strike.
-If the ball is thrown out of the playing area by a fielder, a runner will receive the base which they were advancing toward plus 1.
+8) If the ball is kicked out of the playing area (foul / out of play) from the batter’s box, it is considered a strike.
+If the ball goes out of play during normal play all runners will receive the base which they were advancing toward plus 1.

 9) If a ball is kicked fair and goes foul before crossing first or third base, it is considered a foul ball.
 However if a ball appears to be going foul and a player stops it in fair territory it is fair ball and is in play.